DirtBagXon/3zb2-zigflag/README.md

 Bot chaining routes are supplied, further routes can be (re)created via the mod command `chedit` (See `CONFIG.txt`)

-### ZigMode ZigFlag (Capture and Hold)
+### ZigMode ZigFlag (Capture and Hold) - https://zigflag.net

 The premise is simple: **Get the flag and keep it** - *plays on standard Deathmatch maps*.

 The original `zigmode` was released belated, buggy and only half implemented, I attempted to make this feature a little \
 more refined, just for fun.
-I was trying to keep the look and feel of the original deathmatch, but with a few bells and whistles.
+I was trying to keep the look and feel of the original deathmatch, but with a few bells and \
+whistles.
+However `zigflag` turned into a fairly customised game.

 * Simple HUD enhancements.
+* Automatic bot control.
 * Autospawn bots at level start.
 * Visual/Audio notifications to Flagholder.
-* Flagholder dogtag displayed on scoreboard.
+* Customised dogtags displayed on scoreboard.
 * Optional Flag respawn feature.
 * Optional Flagholder frag bonus.
 * Optional Flag sucks health from subdued holder.